Skip to main content

 Home Preserving ~ Tomato Paste

-Yesterday, after laundry was on the line, I decided to start with 20 lbs. of paste tomatoes, a few bay leaves and followed the instructions in Keeping the Harvest, by Nancy Chioffi and Gretchen Mead.
+Yesterday, after laundry was on the line, I decided to start with 20 lbs. of paste tomatoes, a few bay leaves and followed the instructions in Keeping the Harvest , by Nancy Chioffi and Gretchen Mead.

 Tomato Explosion ~ Goat's Drying up

 Okay, so I played around all day in my home, decluttering, creating new piles to file at my computer, and just getting some overdue cleaning done, when I realized I forgot to pick the tomatoes.
+With rain in the forecast (which as of this morning we still have not gotten), and well overdue, I decided to seek help from a kiddo.
+My 15 year-old and I gathered tomatoes.

 Five for Me and Other Tidbits